gigascience/gigadb-website/docs/sop/PRODUCTION_DEPLOY.md

 One important thing to note is that the existing infrastructure can only be provisioned by 1 developer at a time, as the remote state file will be locked, this help to make sure that each developer only works on the most recent infrastructure.

+If you have any problem during the deployment process, please first check the [troubleshooting guide](PRODUCTION_TROUBLESHOOT.md).

 ## Prerequisites

 ### AWS IAM policies